I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdriver/nf-wdfdriver-wdfdrivergetregistrypath.md

 For more information about the registry, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-the-registry-in-umdf-1-x-drivers">Using the Registry in Framework-Based Drivers</a>.

-The following code example obtains the path to a driver's registry key in the registry's <b>Services</b> tree.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |